 These new Technical Rescue Vehicles (TRV’s) bring new equipment to the field, along with equipment that was previously stored and accessed on demand.
 We took a look inside TRV063 and some of the new equipment available to firefighters.

 Laser Movement Monitoring

-- A telescopic sight allows operator to point the laser accurately at targeted unstable structure.
+A telescopic sight allows the operator to point the laser accurately at the targeted unstable structure.

 - Air star 2 metre extendable lighting

 - Self-inflating lighting balloon

 - LED Lamps used inside, 60,000 lm on 1 kVa generator

 - Used in all weather for rescue incidents, scene lighting and command posts